Flatbed

 Above street level, steam belches from the municipal building’s extraction vent.
 Below, a man emerges from the Pei Ho Street wet market, pushing a flatbed trolley stacked with cardboard boxes.

-Elsewhere, industrial zones blend into residential and commercial blocks.
+I cross busy arterial roads that define the periphery of the city’s neighbourhoods, Sham Shui Po into Cheung Sha Wan, Chuk Un into San Po Kong.
 Mixed-use buildings extend over pavements, their upper residential floors creating utilitarian porticos, before tapering back at their rooftops like Tetris blocks.
-The city compresses at street level, expands vertically, and is contained at its edges by the ocean and the mountains that run from Hong Kong Island across the border into Guangdong.
 Space is limited.
 The only place to go is up.

-One macaque sits apart from the others, ignoring the traffic, watching something in the canopy with meditative stillness, oblivious to the din below.
-Here, time falters.
+On the overpass above Ching Cheung Road, I find a colony of macaques in a fruiting tree.
+Below us, metal containers flow in tightly timed convoys.
+One sits apart from the others, ignoring the traffic, watching something in the canopy with meditative stillness, oblivious to the din below.
 We regard each other, distant primate cousins, two displaced observers at the city’s margin.